papamarkou/eeyore/README.md

 MCMC methods for neural networks.

+eeyore can be installed using anaconda or pip.
+The anaconda installation does not include ODE modelling functionalilty based on torchdiffeq.

 To install eeyore using anaconda, firstly add the required channels by running
 ```
 conda config --add channels pytorch